microsoftgraph/aspnet-connect-rest-sample/README.md

 8. Next steps: Check out the [Microsoft Graph Snippets Sample for ASP.NET 4.6](https://github.com/microsoftgraph/aspnet-snippets-sample) to see examples of common Microsoft Graph operations.

-##Deploy the sample to Azure
+## Deploy the sample to Azure

-If you have an Azure subscription, you can deploy the sample app to Azure.
-These instructions assume you've already [registered the sample app](#register-the-application) in the Azure Registration Portal.
+If you have an Azure subscription, you can publish the sample app to an Azure website.
+These instructions assume you've already [registered the sample app](#register-the-application) in the Application Registration Portal.

-**Azure Portal**
+### Create a web app (website) in the Azure Portal

 1. Sign into the [Azure Portal](https://portal.azure.com) with your Azure credentials.